microsoft/agogosml/docs/assets/design/README.md

 ## Data Pipeline Building Block

 The following is a basic, data pipeline, building block consisting of an <input, app, output> sequence.
-The input/output containers implement connector to various messaging services and act as a message procy between the and the app container.
-This sequence removes the need to implement connector to various messaging service, and focus on building the business logic inside the app container.
+The input/output containers implement connector to various messaging services and act as a message proxy between the messaging services and the app container.
+This sequence removes the need to implement connector to various messaging services, and focus on building the business logic inside the app container.

 ![Architecure Diagram - Basic Pipeline Building Block](./agogosml.draw-io-input-output-app-simple.png)